Academic Certificates

 Learn more about the Baptist Studies Program.

-Candler students who desire to expand their knowledge of the Black church may earn a certificate in Black church studies in conjunction with the MDiv or MTS degree programs.
+Candler students who desire to expand their knowledge of the Black church may earn a certificate in Black church studies in conjunction with their degree programs.
 The Black Church Studies (BCS) certification process provides an opportunity to develop theoretical and practical knowledge about Black religion and Black church studies.
 Certification requirements include:

 • BCS504: Black Church Studies Retreat (no credit) at least once